jsummers/deark/readme.txt

      The -modtime option currently does not work with the -zip option.
   -opt <module:option>=<value>
      Module-specific options.
 See formats.txt.
+     Options not specific to one format:
+      -opt font:charsperrow=<n>
-  -h, -?, -help:
+         The number of characters per row, when rendering a font to a bitmap -h, -?, -help:
      Print the help message.
   -version